On correlation functions in the coordinate and the algebraic Bethe ansatz: Correlation functions

+Let us now compute again the correlation function $\langle 0|\sigma^+_k \sigma^-_k |0\rangle$ from the other perspective.
+This section may seem a seriously overcomplicated way of calculating a trivial correlation function, but that is its main point: to show the complexity of this computation without any other interference.

-We are going to start by evaluating the correlation function $\langle 0|\sigma^+_k \sigma^-_k |0\rangle$.
-Using the CBA we know this correlation function equals one.
-It will take some time to find the same result using the ABA, but the computation will serve to exhibit some general features of the method.
-The starting point in the ABA are the relations between local spin operators in the CBA and the elements of the monodromy matrix.
-If we recall that $(A+D) (\xi_i) \ket{0}=\ket{0}$ for the Heisenberg chain, we need to evaluate
+The starting point is again the relations between local spin operators in the CBA and the elements of the monodromy matrix (\ref{sigmaplus}) and (\ref{sigmaminus}).
+If we recall that $(A+D) (\xi_i) \ket{0}=\ket{0}$ for the Heisenberg chain, the correlation function becomes

-In order to evaluate this correlation function we need to commute the operators $(A+D)$ with $C$ or $B$ using equation (\ref{conmCB}).
-However, although it seems that when trying to commute $(A+D)^n$ we should obtain a pole of order $n$ because of the divergence of the commutation relations when the two rapidities are equal, the residue turns to be zero for all $n$ and the expression is finite.
-In order to understand this cancellation some care will be needed.
+In order to evaluate this correlation function, we have to commute the operators $(A+D)$ through either the $B$ or $C$ operators using equation (\ref{commBAD}) or (\ref{commCAD}) respectively.
+However, although it seems that when trying to commute $(A+D)^n$ we should obtain a pole of order $n$ because the commutation relations seem divergent when the two rapidities are equal, the residue turns out to be zero and the expression is thus finite.
+In order to show this cancellation, some care will be needed.
 Let us first introduce some notation.
 We will define

-where $\mathcal{O}(\delta)$ denotes any operator.
+where $\mathcal{O}(\delta)$ denotes a generic operator.
 The reason for the subindex $n$ is that in all the cases that we will consider $\mathcal{O}(\delta)$ will include a factor $(A+D)^n$.
-Now using (\ref{conmCB}) we can write
+Now, using (\ref{commCAD}) we can write

-Now if we expand in a Taylor series we find that all terms of order $1/(\b-\a)$ cancel themselves.
-Therefore we can safely take the limit $\b \rightarrow \a$ to get
+If we expand in a Taylor series, we find that all terms of order $1/(\b-\a)$ cancel themselves.
+Therefore, we can safely take the limit $\b \rightarrow \a$ to get